 Year in Review – A Report from the Chair

-by Tom Gilchrist The MRWCC has completed its first year of operation.
-Directors were elected and an executive committee chosen.
-The board negotiated a contract with Sandi Riemersma to provide administrative and project coordination services.
-This was a fortunate move because Sandi managed the establishment of our Council for AENV.
-Goals have been set and 4 active teams are working energetically to reach those goals.
+The MRWCC completed its second year of operation.
+Some directors were re-elected to provide a rotational continuity for future boards.
+The Board renegotiated the contract with Sandi Riemersma to provide administrative services and project coordination.
+The goals that were set last year have not changed.
+Four active teams are working energetically to reach those goals.
 The Team reports provide details of their programs.

-Your board is composed of energetic people that are very interested in our watershed.
+Your Board is composed of energetic people that are very interested in our watershed.
 As a result, the Teams are active and moving ahead rapidly on their project schedules.
 Sandi is providing enthusiastic coordination of all these activities.
-Our major project is the production of a State of the Watershed (SOW) Report.
-Fortunately, the SOW Team has access to the socio-economic sections of the Milk River Feasibility Study completed by Klohn Crippen, engineering consultants.
+Our major project was the production of a State of the Watershed Report.
+The report is an excellent document, completed in house with input from several provincial and federal government departments, as well as non-government agencies.

 Submitted by Tom Gilchrist, Chair